box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 * `field` for the first occurrence
 * `field1`, `field2`, and so on for subsequent occurrences

 Keys are based on the display names.
-If a display name contains non-Latin characters, the key will be renamed.

 <Message type='notice'>
 **TIP**: For a detailed flow, see [Metadata view blog post][blogpost].